cristianmanoliu/neetcode/README.md

 **Time:** O(n) — each node is enqueued and dequeued once
 **Space:** O(n) — queue + output store up to O(n) nodes

+### (Medium) Binary Tree Right Side View

+#### Key takeaway

+Do a BFS using a queue: while the queue isn’t empty, take the current size as the level size, pop exactly that many nodes, record the last node’s value as the right view for that level, and enqueue each node’s children.

+**Time:** O(n) — each node is visited once

+**Space:** O(w) — queue holds up to the tree’s maximum width

 ## Heaps & Priority Queue

 TODO